 Native habitat and range

 Both species of this hybrid are native to prairie-like habitats.
-Echinacea tennesseensis is a rare native that only grows in Tennessee while E. purpurea grows at scattered locations throughout eastern United States.
+Echinacea tennesseensis is a rare native that only grows in Tennessee while E. purpurea grows at scattered locations throughout the eastern United States.

 Source and origin

 This coneflower came about from a group of self-sown seedlings in our garden, most likely a hybrid between E. purpurea and E. tennesseensis.
 After a decade of evaluating, we selected one plant for its durability and early flowering.

 |States||Orders up to $50||Orders $51 to $100||Orders over $100|